 One of the biggest and most detrimental myths in society today in regard to what constitutes a healthy diet is the belief that one shouldn’t eat meat.
-The reasons to eat meat are basic — it is essential for a healthy mind and body and the lack of meat in the diet is one of the biggest contributors to the epidemics of obesity, depression, heart disease, anxiety disorders, hyperactivity, type 2 diabetes, insulin resistance, hypoglycemia, compulsive overeating, Candida overgrowth, food addiction, alcoholism, drug addiction, insomnia and many more.
+The reasons to eat meat are basic — it is essential for a healthy mind and body and the lack of meat in the diet is one of the biggest contributors to the epidemics of obesity, depression, heart disease, anxiety disorders, hyperactivity, type 2 diabetes, insulin resistance, hypoglycemia, compulsive overeating, candida overgrowth, food addiction, alcoholism, drug addiction, insomnia and many more.

 Eating meat is not what leads to heart disease, obesity, high blood pressure, high cholesterol, and all the other health conditions that it is blamed for.
 It is sugar and the overconsumption of complex carbohydrates like grains, legumes, and potatoes, that break down into sugar in the body.

 People are confused with all the messages about “eat more grains and avoid fat” and never hear about the reasons to eat meat.
-The truth of the matter is that grains of any kind, even whole grain, are not healthy for you.
+The truth of the matter is that grains of any kind, even whole grains, are not healthy for you.
 The gastrointestinal tract of the human being does not process whole grains very effectively.
 They actually damage the GI tract and disrupt metabolism.
 The body can actually get most of the glucose it needs from protein and fat – carbohydrates like grains, legumes, and potatoes are not needed.

 Additionally, the body and the mind need fat and cholesterol to function properly.
-For example, they are crucial for neurotransmitter production and function, blood sugar regulation, hormone production and function, a healthy nervous system and providing energy.
+For example, they are crucial for neurotransmitter production and function, blood sugar regulation, hormone production and function, a healthy nervous system, and providing energy.
 They also increase our ability to absorb nutrients, aid in digestion, and prevent constipation.

 You should not be eating pepperoni, salami, sausage, chicken fingers, buffalo wings, bologna, or deep-fried, and you should avoid pork cuts of all kinds.
 Pork harbors a variety of parasites that are not killed with cooking.
 Your meat should be organic, hormone and antibiotic-free, grass-fed, and cage-free.
 Being grass-fed for cattle is very important because cows that eat grains have higher amounts of fat and an unhealthy balance in their omega-3 to omega-6 ratio.

-Please note: although fish is a healthy meat in most respects, it is pretty much impossible to find fish that isn’t contaminated with high levels of mercury or other toxins from our polluted bodies of water, which is poisonous to the human body, so fish should be minimized.
+Although fish is a healthy meat in most respects, it is pretty much impossible to find fish that isn’t contaminated with high levels of mercury or other toxins from our polluted bodies of water, which is poisonous to the human body, so fish should be minimized.

 I encourage you to eat more meat and here are 12 more reasons why: